Miss Charm 2023

-Miss Charm 2023 was the 1st edition of the Miss Charm pageant, held at the Hoa Binh Theater in Ho Chi Minh City, Vietnam on February 16, 2023.
+Miss Charm 2023 was the first edition of the Miss Charm pageant, held at the Hoa Binh Theater in Ho Chi Minh City, Vietnam on 16 February 2023.
+It was won by Luma Russo of Brazil.

-Luma Russo of Brazil bested 37 contestants, and was crowned as Miss Charm 2023 at the end of the event.
-This 27-year-old woman became the first winner of this contest and the first woman from Brazil to win the Miss Charm title.
-She is entitled to a prize of $100,000.

-Contestants from 38 countries and territories participated in this year's pageant.
+Contestants from thirty-eight countries and territories participated in this year's pageant.
 The pageant was hosted by Phương Mai, Quỳnh Nga and Karina Ramos.

 Background

+Location and date

-Miss Charm was officially launched in a press conference on October 8, 2019 under the name Miss Charm International.
-The first contest will be held on March 17, 2020 in Ho Chi Minh City, Vietnam.
-However, due to the COVID-19 pandemic in Vietnam, it was announced on February 27, 2020 that the first issue would be postponed.
-On March 29, 2021, the contest was rescheduled to be held on October 1, 2021, but due to Covid-19 pandemic the contest was postponed to April 24, 2022, however the contest was cancelled.
+Miss Charm was officially launched in a press conference on 8 October 2019 under the name Miss Charm International.
+The first contest was supposed to be held on 17 March 2020 in Ho Chi Minh City, Vietnam.
+However, due to the COVID-19 pandemic in Vietnam, it was announced on 27 February 2020 that the first issue would be postponed.
+On 29 March 2021, the contest was rescheduled to be held on 1 October 2021, but due to the COVID-19 pandemic, the contest was postponed to 24 April 2022, however the contest was cancelled.

-On November 17, 2022, in another press conference held at Lotte Hotel Saigon, the Miss Charm Organization announced that the pageant would be held on February 16, 2023 in Ho Chi Minh City, Vietnam.
+On 17 November 2022, in another press conference held at Lotte Hotel Saigon, the Miss Charm Organization announced that the pageant would be held on 16 February 2023 in Ho Chi Minh City, Vietnam.
 The Hoa Binh Theater became the venue of final coronation.
+The pageant was hosted by Phương Mai, Quỳnh Nga and Karina Ramos.